7 May to 25 June 2022

 Franek is a multi-media artist working in painting, drawing, photography, sculpture and video.
 Her work is informed by her memories of childhood during the second world war.

 The Rixdorfer Drucke workshop is a German artist collective who combine literary text and graphic design.
 They are the oldest existing German artist’s group founded in Berlin in 1963.

-Since the 1980’s, Jörg Immendorf has been one of the most important artists in Germany today.
+Since the 1980’s, Jörg Immendorf (1945–2007) has been recognised as one of the most important artists in modern Germany.
 In 1978 he developed a ‘social realism’ painting style and called this phase of work Cafe Deutschland.
 This body of work explored the conflict between East and West Germany at that time.